CircleCI-Public/sagemaker-deploy-examples/post.md

 ![Alt text](images/release-create-key.png)

-Make sure to save your kry for later - we'll pop it into an environment variable.
+Make sure to save this token for later - we'll pop it into an environment variable.

 ## Setting up Amazon SageMaker access